ulises-c/OnShape-DocuReader/README.md

    - **OAuth URL**: `http://localhost:3000`
    - **Scopes**: Select `OAuth2Read` and `OAuth2ReadPII`
 4. Note down your **Client ID** and **Client Secret**
+5. App permissions
+   1.  ✅ Application can read your profile information
+   2.  ✅ Application can read your documents
+   3.  ❌ Application can write to your documents
+   4.  ❌ Application can delete your documents and workspaces
+   5.  ❌ Application can request purchases on your behalf
+   6.  ❌ Application can share and unshare documents on your behalf

 ### 3. Environment Configuration